FangfeiLi05/FitSeq2/README.md

-# FitSeq2.0
 [![Python 3.8](https://img.shields.io/badge/Python-3.8-blue.svg)](https://www.python.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Contact Info](https://img.shields.io/badge/Contact-fangfeili0525@gmail.com-blue.svg)]()

-## FitMut2
+# FitSeq2.0

-### 1. What is FitMut2?
+## 1. What is FitSeq2.0?

-FitMut2 is an improved version of FitMut1.
-FitMut1 is a Python reimplementation version of the [Mathematica](https://www.wolfram.com/mathematica/) tool that developed for identifying adaptive mutations that established in barcoded evolution experiments, and inferring their mutational parameters (fitness effect and establishment time) (see more details of FitMut1 in reference: [S. F. Levy, et al. Quantitative evolutionary dynamics using high-resolution lineage tracking.
-Nature, 519(7542): 181-186 (2015)](https://www.nature.com/articles/nature14279).
-If you use this software, please reference: [bioRxiv]().
-FitMut2 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+FitSeq2.0 is a Python-based fitness estimation tool for pooled amplicon sequencing studies.
+It is an improved version of the MATLAB tool [FitSeq](https://github.com/sashaflevy/Fit-Seq).
+FitSeq2.0 is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 It currently has two main functions:
-* `fitmutsimu_run_v1.py` simulates the entire experimental process of barcode-sequencing (bar-seq) evolution experiment.
+* `fitseqsimu_run_v1.py` simulates the entire experimental process of competitve pooled growth of a population of genotypes.
-* `fitmut2_run_v1.py` identifies adaptive mutations (as well as inferring their fitness effects and establishment times) that established in bar-seq evolution experiments from read-count time-series data.
+* `fitseq2_run_v1.py` calculates the fitness of each genotype from read-count time-series data.

-A walk-through is included as the jupyter notebook [here](https://github.com/FangfeiLi05/FitMut2/blob/master/walk_through/walk_through.ipynb).
+A walk-through is included as the jupyter notebook [here](https://github.com/FangfeiLi05/FitSeq2.0/blob/master/walk_through/walk_through.ipynb).

-### 2. How to install FitMut2?
+### 2. How to install FitSeq2.0?

 * Python 3 is required.
 This version has been tested on a MacBook Pro (Apple M1 Chip, 8 GB Memeory), with Python 3.8.5.
 * Clone this repository by running `git clone https://github.com/FangfeiLi05/FitMut2.git` in terminal.